AnkurMangroliya/Diabetes-Prediction-Model/README.md

 # 🩺 Diabetes Prediction Model – MLOps Project (FastAPI + Docker + K8s)

-This project helps you learn **Building and Deploying an ML Model** using a simple and real-world use case: predicting whether a person is diabetic based on health metrics.
-We’ll go from:
+I built this project to demonstrate the end-to-end process of building and deploying a machine learning model using a real-world use case: predicting whether a person is diabetic based on health metrics.

 - ✅ Model Training
 - ✅ Building the Model locally